tytydraco/yessleep/out/It_only_comes_when_Im_quiet.md

 Later.
 When your home is quiet.

 Stand in your bathroom with the fan on.
 Or your kitchen with the sink running.
-Or your car after you turn the engine off and the world rushes in around you.
+Or your car after you turn the engine off, and the world rushes in around you.
 Notice how quickly your own voice wants to fill the space.

 A hum.